stephenh/stephenh.github.com/_posts/2011-12-10-todomvc-in-gwt-mpv.markdown

    3. The compiler ensures all CSS identifiers are globally unique--if you use `.name` in one `ui.xml` or `css` file, you don't have to worry about it colliding with another `.name` in another `ui.xml` or `css` file.

-The main feature that gwt-mpv provides for views is generating derivative artifacts from the `ui.xml` files.
-In the MVP pattern, presenters code against an abstract `IsXxxView` interface, and then UiBinder needs a `XxxViewImpl` Java class, but gwt-mpv can derive both of these from the `ui.xml` file.
+The main feature that Tessell provides for views is generating derivative artifacts from the `ui.xml` files.
+In the MVP pattern, presenters code against an abstract `IsXxxView` interface, and then UiBinder needs a `XxxViewImpl` Java class, but Tessell can derive both of these from the `ui.xml` file.

 For an example, the generated `IsListTodoItemView` looks like: